 You can apply online instead of filling out and sending us the paper form.

-Go to the online tool
+Go to the online tool >

 H2: Helpful links related to VA Form 21P-530

 Eligibility for burial in a VA national cemetery

 Veterans, service members, and some family members may be eligible for burial in a VA national cemetery.
 Find out if you, or a person you’re planning a burial for, can get this benefit.